RicardoPriv/Chess/README.md

 # Ruby Chess

 A fully-functional, object-oriented Chess game built in Ruby.
-This project was done with the intentio to learn Ruby and to use different concepts in a full project.
+This project was done with the intention to learn Ruby and to use different concepts in a full project.

 ---